 Homeowners can choose from two main types of rain chains: links or cups.
 Both options come in several styles and materials.

 Some rain chains simply provide a path for water to follow.
-The links can be as plain or ornate as you’d like, whether as basic oval links, twist loops, rectangular links, or fleur-de-lis designs.
+The links can be as plain or ornate as you’d like, from basic oval links, twist loops, and rectangular links to fleur-de-lis designs.

 The most common colors include silver, gold, copper, oil-rubbed bronze, black, white, and copper patina.
 Most are made from lightweight aluminum or stainless steel with a powder-coated or copper-plated finish.